dokturdro/Data_Science/README.md

-Repository for ML good practices to be stored, updated and reused in the future.
+Repository for Data Science good practices to be stored, updated and reused in the future.

 # Index